 I was sowing wheat in a field below what was known as the "Bethel M.E.
 Church" at "Paddytown."
 A boy came into the field, told me that Revd.
 Benjamin Price wanted me to come to the church.
 I went in, Revd.
 Price said, "We are going to have a wedding here" -- Andrew J. Rose and his sister Mary Ann Rose and Miss Susanna Miner were there.
 Revd.
 Price said, "I want you to be a witness to the wedding."
 Revd.
 Price then and there performed the ceremony....

 Jackson worked as a farm laborer, standing 5 feet, 9 inches, with grey eyes and light hair.

 The Roses lived along Browns Run near Humbert, south of Kingwood, Somerset County.
-The location of their farm is seen here on a rare 1860 map, marked "J. Rose."
-Residing to the southwest along the same road was Susan's brother Henry (marked "H. Minerd.") and to the north was cousin Rev. Hermon Younkin.
+The location of their farm is seen on a rare 1860 map, marked "J. Rose."
+Residing to the southwest along the same road was Susan's brother Henry (marked "H. Minerd") and to the north were cousins Rev. Herman Younkin. and Garrison Smith.
 Their post office of that era also was Somerfield, a town that no longer exists.

 Jackson and Susan had two children by the time he enlisted in the Army during the Civil War.
 He was assigned to Company C of the 142nd Pennsylvania Volunteer Infantry, on Aug.
 14, 1862.
 (Also in his regiment were his brother in law Martin Miner and Susan's cousin Ephraim Minerd.
 Three other of his wife's siblings were in the Army during the war -- her brother Henry A. Miner and brother in law Charles Rose were in the 171st Pennsylvania Infantry; and brother in law Perry Enos of the 188th Pennsylvania Infantry.)